-The HHP-8, is a double-ended electric locomotive manufactured by a consortium of Bombardier and Alstom.
+The HHP-8 is a double-ended electric locomotive manufactured by a consortium of Bombardier and Alstom.
 HHP-8 stands for High HorsePower 8000.

-The HHP-8s replaced the GE E60s and supplement the aging AEM-7s on Amtrak’s Northeast Corridor, though some of the AEM-7s have been upgraded to AEM-7ACs to match the hauling power of the HHP-8s.
+The HHP-8s replaced the GE E60s and supplemented the then-aging AEM-7s on Amtrak’s Northeast Corridor.
+However, some of the AEM-7s were upgraded to AEM-7ACs to match the hauling power of the HHP-8s.

-The locomotive can haul Amfleet cars at speeds of up to 125 mph.
-They are sometimes referred to by train crews as “Rhinos.”
-Maryland Rail Commuter (MARC) also operates HHP-8s on its Penn Line between Perryville and Washington, D.C.
+The locomotives hauled Amfleet cars at speeds of up to 125 mph and were sometimes referred to by train crews as “Rhinos.”
+Maryland Rail Commuter (MARC) also operated HHP-8s on its Penn Line between Perryville and Washington, D.C.

 Bombardier built 15 for Amtrak and six for MARC.
 Amtrak retired its final HHP-8 on November 7, 2014.